 U.S. veterans who receive calls or recorded messages claiming to be from "veterans services" should have their guard up.

-According to a report by KARE11, an NBC station in Minneapolis, scam callers are attempting to elicit financial and other personal information from veterans.
-The callers are telling vets there is a new type of veterans benefit related to home loans.
-The report says the scammers use caller ID spoofing to deceive their intended victims.
+According to reports by the Leader-Herald in Saratoga Springs, NY, and KARE11, an NBC station in Minneapolis, scam callers are attempting to elicit financial and other personal information from veterans.
+Callers may tell vets there is a new type of veterans benefit related to home loans.
+The reports say the scammers use caller ID spoofing to deceive their intended victims.

 The scammers often leave voice messages, following a script that goes something like this: Your VA profile was flagged for two potential benefits to the changes in the VA program.
 These are time sensitive entitlements.
 Please call us back at your earliest convenience.

 The voicemail includes a fraudulent call-back number for "veterans services."
 Potential victims who call the number are offered "benefits," such as loan modifications to their mortgages, then asked for personal information, including social security numbers, dates of birth and bank account numbers.